 And Mailpile is hungry for your RAM – it won’t fit into a cheap 1GB system.
 I’ve given it 4GB, but I want it to be happy.
 Can make it happier and faster with more?
 I love Mailpile, I want to give Mailpile whatever it wants.

 You want something that’s finished?
 You can have finished somewhere else, Mailpile has vision and you’ve got to see it too.

-Mailpile ran a successful crowdfunding campaign in 2013 so that its main author Bjarni Rúnar Einarsson could take it from being a hobby to a full-time job, paying two more team members to drive development.
-Bytemark pitched in $5000 because we believed this was the single most important new piece of free software that we’d see this decade.
+As I mentioned earlier, Mailpile ran a successful crowdfunding campaign in 2013 so that its main author Bjarni Rúnar Einarsson could take it from being a hobby to a full-time job, paying two more team members to drive development.
+We contributed because we believed this was the single most important new piece of free software that we’d see this decade.

 Development stopped and started a couple of times, but continues nearly four years on.

 Bjarni still runs a tight bug tracker.
 Users are sending new issues every day, all of them getting polite and useful responses.
 He’s enforcing a tight code of conduct, crunching through bugs and helping his early users improve the software.